xprova/bisect-tau/README.md

 ##### Case 1

 In the first test, the design is initially reset and then stimulated with non-overlapping high states of `clk` and `d`.
-The final state of the design at the end of this simulation must be logic low.
+Since `clk` and `d` do not overlap, the design must retain its state after reset (i.e. logic low) till the end  of the simulation.
+The test will fail if the design does not reset or is by other means found to be in a logic high state when the simulation ends.

+This test may also fail if ngspice terminates with a non-zero exit code.
+In this case the tool will output both stdout and stderr of ngspice to enable the user to debug their spice circuit.

 ![Example 1](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/example1.svg)

 ##### Case 2

 Here the design is stimulated with `clk` and `d` signals that have overlapping high states.
-The design's final state must be logic low in this test.
+The design is now expected to be in a logic high state when the simulation ends, otherwise the test will fail.

 ![Example 2](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/example2.svg)

 #### 3. Running Bisection

-Once the behavior of the design is verified by running the tests above, bisection can be started by running:
+Once the behavior of the design is verified by running the tests above, run:

 ```
 ./bisect-tau bisect mydut.cir
 ```

 This will start bisection search to find the tipping point between test cases 1 and 2.

-This will start an incremental process to bring the transition time of `d` closer to the tipping point between logic low and high final states.
-The tool will run a spice simulation per bisection round and output a trace similar to the below:
+The tool will vary the transition time of `d` to bring it closer to the tipping point separating the logic low and high final states.
+During this process, the tool will output a trace similar to the below:

 ```
 checking if ngspice is installed ... pass